danjgale/danjgale.github.io/_posts/2018-08-26-pysurfer-python36.markdown

 >>> brain = Brain(subject_id='fsaverage', hemi='lh', surf='inflated')
 ```

 You should see a rendered brain open up in a new window.
-With that, you're set!
+With that, you're set.